JoannaMacDev/JoannaMacDev.github.io/_posts/2017-04-23-Observers-Event-And-Closures.md

 }
 ```

-Although, one thing I didn't mention last time, was that you can create multiple methods with the same signature, but with different sender parameter type; and Swift will allow this, overloading the method name to provide handling for as many, strictly typed, closures as you have types of subjects.
+Although, as you can see from this code, one thing I didn't mention last time, was that you can create multiple methods with the same signature, but with different sender parameter types; and Swift will allow this, overloading the method name to provide handling for as many, strictly typed, closures as you have types of subjects.

 ### Bringing Everything Together